 Throwing is a high demand activity that requires finely-tuned coordination, efficiency, and conditioning.
 For the pitcher, control is also of the utmost importance, and even subtle alterations in form can affect the thrower’s ability to locate the pitches successfully.
 Detection of these subtle alterations by the coach, athletic trainer, therapist, or physician can result in identification of the early stages of injury to the thrower.

-Because the shoulder is the joint most vulnerable to injury in the thrower, an ...
+Because the shoulder is the joint most vulnerable to ...